Multiple sclerosis: Immune dysregulation

+MS may stem from immune responses to activation of receptors for T-cells and B-cells involved in an inflammatory response.
+These T-cells produce substances called cytokines that induce an inflammatory response in the CNS, possibly leading to development of MS, according to a theory remaining under study, as of 2024.

 Lesions

 Demyelination in MS: On Klüver-Barrera myelin staining, decoloration in the area of the lesion can be appreciated.

 The name multiple sclerosis refers to the scars (sclerae – better known as plaques or lesions) that form in the nervous system.
 These lesions most commonly affect the white matter in the optic nerve, brain stem, basal ganglia, and spinal cord, or white matter tracts close to the lateral ventricles.
 The function of white matter cells is to carry signals between grey matter areas, where the processing is done, and the rest of the body.
 The peripheral nervous system is rarely involved.